HariSekhon/Knowledge-Base/travel.md

 [In-and-Out Burger](https://www.in-n-out.com/) is a popular burger chain local to California, considered better than your average chain by many locals.
-The _"animal fries"_ covered in onions and gravy was too much even for me though.
+The _"animal fries"_ covered in fried onions and gravy was too much even for me though.

 ##### Irvine